 Physical counts are typically performed annually, in large part because they are very time-consuming and can disrupt business.
 In fact, physical counts often require companies to suspend operations such as shipping and receiving for as long as the count is in progress.
 They can be extremely labor-intensive, even if companies use radio frequency (RF) tags or other inventory-scanning methods.

 Traditionally, companies have valued the annual physical count as a way to start a new financial year with knowledge of their inventories and adjust their books to make business decisions based on accurate information.
-Companies with less inventory often find that the effort involved in annual physical counts is manageable and, provided no regulations require a physical count, don’t see a compelling reason to change.
+Companies with less inventory often find that the effort involved in annual physical counts is manageable and don’t see a compelling reason to change.

 What Is a Cycle Count?